-Another day of great motorcycling awaits us with more curves and mountain roads through the Caramulo and Gralheira Sierras.
+Another day of great motorcycling awaits us with more curves and mountain roads through the Central Portuguese mountains.
 We’ll link up one small road after another through beautiful villages and incredible landscapes all the way to the steep, vineyard covered banks of the Douro River.
 The last part of the day will bring us along the river to the beautiful city of Porto, world famous for its delicious wines.

 Today you’ll have an opportunity to explore Porto.
 Don’t miss your chance to visit one of the famous wine cellars on the other side of the river in Vila Nova de Gaia.
 You can also head towards the beach and eat freshly grilled sardines or even hop on your motorcycle and ride north along the Atlantic coast, the choice is yours!

-Day 7: Serra da Estrela (north) – Serra da Estrela (south)
+Day 9: Serra da Estrela (North) – Serra da Estrela (South)

 We could spend weeks carving up the marvelous, solitary mountain roads of this region but we have condensed them into one fantastic day for your motorcycling pleasure.
 A few hundred kilometers of perfect asphalt, beautiful views, and infinite curves…what else can we say?
 Today is a day of motorcycling Nirvana!

-Day 8: Serra da Estrela (south) - Alentejo
+Day 10: Serra da Estrela (South) – Alentejo

 We still have a bit more riding to do in the Serra da Estrela as we explore the Sao Mamede Natural Park before finally heading northwest towards the mighty Tajo River, which we’ll cross more than once.
 Next we’ll head south, little by little entering into another wine growing region, the Alentejo.
-We’ll finish our day inside the impressive, perfectly conserved walls of Évora.
+We’ll finish our day inside an impressive and perfectly conserved walled city.

 Today we have to say "see you soon" to the interior of Portugal, to its kind people and the serene beauty of its landscapes.
 But our sadness will be short-lived as we return to the blue waters of the Atlantic on the coast of the Eastern Algarve.
 To get there we will follow the waters of the Guadiana River, the river that forms the natural border with Spain.
-On your way south we will cross the Guadiana Natural Park and pass through towns with as much history and beauty as Mértola, with its walls and castle next to the river.
+On your way south we will cross the Guadiana Natural Park and pass through beautiful historic towns.

-The roads and highways that follow the coastline of the Portuguese Algarve are packed with traffic.
-We’ll escape from the chaos by heading up into the mountains on winding roads that only locals know.
+The roads and highways that follow the coastline of the Portuguese Algarve can get pretty busy.
+We’ll escape from the chaos by heading up into the mountains on winding roads used only by the locals.
 These roads will take us to the beautiful Sierra de Monchique with its spectacular views.
 After a fantastic day on a motorcycle we’ll descend to the shores of the Atlantic again, at the foot of the westernmost part of the Algarve.

 Today we have a long ride north along the Atlantic coast in search of the Tajo River.
 We’ll cross it near the coast on one of the most famous bridges of the city.
-Along the way we’ll visit the Cape of Sao Vicente, very important in maritime history for its strategic location.
+Along the way we’ll visit lighthouses hanging on impressive steep cliffs, very important in maritime history for their strategic location.
 After riding the entire length of the picturesque southern coast, the marvelous city of Lisbon will welcome us again with open arms.